ahmedfgad/GeneticAlgorithmPython/README.md

 To use PyGAD, here is a summary of the required steps:

 1. Preparing the `fitness_func` parameter.
-2. Preparing other parameters.
+2. Preparing Other Parameters.
-3. Example of preparing the parameters.
+3. Import `pygad`.
-4. Import the `pygad.py` module.
+4. Create an Instance of the `pygad.GA` Class.
-5. Create an instance of the `GA` class.
+5. Run the Genetic Algorithm.
-6. Run the genetic algorithm.
+6. Plotting Results.
-7. Plotting Results.
+7. Information about the Best Solution.
 8. Saving & Loading the Results.

 Let's discuss how to do each of these steps.